tkuenneth/CMP-Unit-Converter/slides/AppDevcon2026.md

 ### Version alignment

-* Keep Compose Multiplatform, Compose Compiler, and Kotlin in compatible versions.
+* Keep Compose Multiplatform, Compose Compiler plugin, and Kotlin Multiplatform plugin in sync.
 The docs have tables—use them.
-* Your Android app's activity-compose must match the Compose version the shared module uses.
-If they're out of sync, you can get NoSuchMethodError at setContent and other runtime surprises.
+* Your Android app's `activity-compose` must match the Compose version the shared module uses.
+If they're out of sync, you can get `NoSuchMethodError` at `setContent` and other runtime surprises.
 * When you upgrade, check the compatibility page first.
 It saves a lot of debugging.

 **Speaker Notes:**
 One of the most common pitfalls is version mismatch.
 Your shared module pulls in Compose Multiplatform and a specific Compose runtime.
-Your Android app uses activity-compose to call setContent.
-If activity-compose was built for a different Compose version, you get crashes like NoSuchMethodError at runtime.
-So align activity-compose with the Jetpack Compose version that Compose Multiplatform uses—there's a compatibility table in the docs.
-Also keep the Compose Compiler version in sync with your Kotlin version.
+Your Android app uses `activity-compose` to call `setContent`.
+If `activity-compose` was built for a different Compose version, you get crashes like `NoSuchMethodError` at runtime.
+So align `activity-compose` with the Jetpack Compose version that Compose Multiplatform uses—there's a compatibility table in the docs.
+Also keep the Compose Compiler plugin version in sync with your Kotlin Multiplatform plugin.
 When in doubt, check the Compose Multiplatform and AGP compatibility pages before you upgrade.
-Practical habit that pays off.
+That habit pays off.

 ### Lessons from the trenches